 This Decision is accompanied by a Rate Generator Model, applicable supporting models, and a Tariff of Rates and Charges (Schedule A).

-Model entries were reviewed in order to ensure that they are in accordance with Guelph Hydro’s last cost of service decision, and to ensure that the 2018 OEB-approved Tariff of Rates and Charges, as well as the cost, revenue and consumption results from 2017,
+Model entries were reviewed in order to ensure that they are in accordance with Guelph Hydro’s last cost of service decision, and to ensure that the 2018 OEB-approved Tariff

 23 As outlined in the Policy cited at footnote 1 above.

-are as reported by Guelph Hydro to the OEB.
+of Rates and Charges, as well as the cost, revenue and consumption results from 2017, are as reported by Guelph Hydro to the OEB.

 The Rate Generator Model was adjusted, where applicable, to correct any discrepancies.
 The Rate Generator Model incorporates the rates set out in the following table.